 It didn’t take her long to work it out.

 ‘It’s not Sunday,’ she said.
 ‘All the other days Jack wakes up early to power the generator, so he must have…’

 When she turned to the trapdoor, Mark was gazing at the sky with widened eyes.
 Something was wrong.

 The sound was distinctive enough.
 Maybe because there was nothing else in the countryside.
 Or maybe because a year had passed since they had last heard an aeroplane.

 Somewhere to the east, a fleet of them were heading for the grey line in the distance.
 But Kate had never seen aeroplanes that fast.
 They weren’t usually that shape either, but it was difficult to tell from so far away.

 Kate gasped.
 It would explain why there were so many of them, flying in no particular formation, and at a steep downward angle.
 Someone, somewhere, had launched an enormous missile attack on New London Citadel.

-The internal conflict gave her a heavy heart.
-The world may have been a better place if Nicholas Grant had died in a nuclear firestorm, but at least James would survive his twentieth birthday.
+The internal conflict gave Kate a heavy heart.
+The world may have been a better place if Nicholas Grant and the rest of New London had died in a horrifying missile strike, but at least James would survive his twentieth birthday.

-‘What the hell was that about?’ he asked.
+‘What the hell was that about?’
+Raj asked at her side.